 Lessing's Golden Notebook On this day in 1962, Doris Lessing's The Golden Notebook was published.
-It is the most highly-praised and still the best-selling of her two dozen books.
-Lessing has described it as an attempt "to break certain forms of consciousness and go beyond them"; she has also said that the novel became "an albatross" hung around her neck by a feminist misreading.
+It is the most highly-praised and still the best-selling of her two-dozen books.
+Lessing described it as an attempt "to break certain forms of consciousness and go beyond them"; she also said that the novel became "an albatross" hung around her neck by a feminist misreading.

 BBC Interviews An interview in which the author discusses what it takes to be a writer, her feelings that The Golden Notebook is not necessarily a "womans' book," a comparison of imaginative storytelling, parables and fables with realism, how she would like readers to interpret her novels and recognize their importance as "aides to living."